Update: November 2020

 In unprecedented times, a key focus for government has been to ensure that the economy is in a fit state to recover once the current global health crisis is over.
 In order to do so, a priority is keeping people in their jobs.
 With supply problems, forced closures and significantly less customer activity in many sectors, employers may not have sufficient cashflow to keep paying salaries where income has been slashed.
-Therefore, a package of measures were announced in March and the most talked about measure has been now been extended.
+Therefore, a package of measures were announced in March and on 24 September 2020 the Winter Economy Plan included further support for UK business.

 We have set out the key points below but it will be important to consider the employment law implications of the provisions.
 Therefore we do recommend liaising with your legal advisors as well as your accountants before taking action.

 This measure, managed by HMRC, provides for grant payments of 80% of the employment costs of certain employees designated as ‘furloughed workers’, capped at £2,500 per month, up until 31 July 2020.
 From 1 July 2020, furloughed individuals can return to work on a part-time basis.

 On 29 May 2020, the Chancellor announced further important changes to the furlough scheme which affect which employees you can furlough and the amount of their wages that you can claim.

 Full details can be found in our insight Changes to the furlough scheme announced.